-Figure 3-23: Back-to-Back Continuous Transfer on Transmit Client Interface
+Figure 3-17: Back-to-Back Continuous Transfer on Transmit Client Interface-64-bit

-Transmission of Custom Preamble-32-bits
+Transmission of Custom Preamble

 You can elect to use a custom preamble field.
 If this function is selected (using a configuration bit, see 10G Ethernet MAC Configuration Registers), the standard preamble field can be substituted for custom data.
-The custom data must be supplied on tx_axis_tdata in the first two columns when tx_axis_tvalid is first asserted High.
+The custom data must be supplied on tx_axis_tdata in the first column for the 64-bit interface and the first two columns for the 32-bit interface when tx_axis_tvalid is first asserted High.
 Transmission of Custom Preamble can happen in both continuous and non-continuous mode of tx_axis_tvalid.
-Figure 3-24 shows a frame presented at the transmit client interface with a custom preamble where P denotes the custom data bytes when tx_axis_tvalid is deasserted after tx_axis_tlast.
-Figure 3-25 illustrates the transmission of a custom preamble when tx_axis_tvalid remains asserted after tx_axis_tlast is asserted.
+Figure 3-18 and Figure 3-19 show a frame presented at the transmit client interface with a custom preamble where P denotes the custom data bytes when tx_axis_tvalid is deasserted after tx_axis_tlast.
+Figure 3-20 and Figure 3-21 illustrates the transmission of a custom preamble when tx_axis_tvalid remains asserted after tx_axis_tlast is asserted.